 December to April are dry and least humid months, that is why it’s the peak season to travel in Panama.
-May to November are rainy season.
-You can also see festivals before Lent or on Holy Week (February, March or April).
+May to November is the rainy season.
+You can also see festivals before Lent or on Holy Week (February, March, or April).
 There are also festivals in September and November.

 4. Is Panama safe?

-Panama is a safe country to travel, however, crime rates are high so always be vigilant.
+Panama is a safe country to travel to, however, crime rates are high so always be vigilant.
 It’s better to have travel insurance and save emergency numbers when you are there.